szczyglis-dev/ultimate-chain-parser/README.md

 ### Registering options that require prior parsing:

 If you need to use options that require the data to be parsed first, e.g. into an `array`, use ready-made Option Resolvers, or create your own Resolver.
-To register an option in the appropriate Option Resolvers, return its name in the array using the registerOptions () method.
+To register an option in the appropriate Option Resolvers, return its name in the array using the registerOptions() method.
 From now on, it will be parsed by the assigned Resolver.
-The table should include the name of the Resolver and a list of options assigned to it.
+The array should include the name of the Resolver and a list of options assigned to it.
 Example of use:

 ```php